epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-13-docker-void-xbps.markdown

 *	Void is using runit, as alternative init to systemd, sysvinit, or openrc.

+This container is built using <code>voidstrap</code> metapackage.
 Since we are going to use docker again, you can read a common overview here.

 *	[Docker - Flow for Learning Linux Distribution][local-docker-flow]